swaptacular/swpt_accounts/protocol.rst

   they are equal, ``last_change_seqnum`` fields MUST be compared as well.

-.. [#interest] Any amount that is shown as accumulated interest, MUST be available for transfers.
+.. [#interest] The accumulated interest MUST be available for transfers.
 That is: the owner of the account has to be able to "wire" the accumulated interest to another account.
 Accordingly, accumulated negative interest MUST be subtracted from the account's available amount.

 .. [#verify-config] Note that ``last_config_ts`` and
   ``last_config_seqnum`` can be used to determine whether a sent